Home / Blog /

 Employee Assistance Program (EAP).

-EAPs offer a great deal of help for stress, yet they’re among the most underutilized benefits employers provide.1 In addition to connecting employees with mental health professionals, EAPs can help people with the things that cause stress in life—like marriage and relationship concerns, lack of sleep, finances, legal issues, trauma and loss, and life transitions.
+EAPs offer a great deal of help for stress, yet they’re among the most underutilized benefits employers provide.
+In addition to connecting employees with mental health professionals, EAPs can help employees with the things that cause stress in life—like marriage and relationship concerns, lack of sleep, finances, legal issues, trauma and loss, and life transitions.

 Stress management and resilience training.

-These programs help people learn strategies to manage emotions, react to stressful situations, and adapt to change.
+These programs help people learn strategies to manage emotions, react to stressful situations and adapt to change.
 They also teach resilience, which is critical to our ability to deal with adversity and recover quickly after a challenge.
-Check out our webinar and discover tools that will help you become a resilient employee and help build a strategy to empower your teams.
+Check out our webinar and discover tools that will empower your employees to become more resilient.

 Mental health benefits.